My Fender Mustang GTX100 Amplifier Review

 The Fender Mustang GXT Drive Tones are Fizzy

-One of the comments I have seen come up on many YouTube videos is the fact the drive tones can sound fizzy and the clean tones sound full.
+One of the comments I have seen come up on many YouTube videos is the fact the drive tones can sound fizzy, and the clean tones sound full.
 My rationale for this is that the Fender tones will always sound instantly better on a Fender amp.
 One of my favorite amplifier tones on the Mustang GXT 100 is the Marshall or 70’s British tones.
-Initially, I was underwhelmed as well but it appears through a little bit of menu diving this can be completely changed.
+Initially, I was underwhelmed, as well.
+The good news is that through a little bit of menu diving, this can be changed entirely.

-My Marshall preset is now one of the loudest presets on my amplifier but initially, it didn’t “pop” out of the amp.
-To fix the fizz, there’s a setting in each of the tube amp models called “Sag“.
-Turn this Sag control to the left to “Less”.
+My Marshall preset is now one of the loudest presets on my amplifier, but initially, it didn’t “pop” out of the amp.
+How I fixed this issues is as follows: There’s a setting in each of the tube amp models called “Sag.”
+Turn this Sag control to the left to “Less.”
 This will make the amp much bigger, louder, and fatter with far less compression.
-This simple fix drastically changed many of the higher gain amplifier tones including the Marshall, Orange, Mesa Boogie, Bassbreaker, and Super-Sonic presets.
+This simple fix drastically changed many of the higher gain amplifier tones, including the Marshall, Orange, Mesa Boogie, Bassbreaker, and Super-Sonic presets.

 Fender Tone Master Deluxe/Twin or Fender Mustang GTX?

-The Fender Tone Master series of amplifiers are fantastic.
 My favorite amplifier from 2019 was the Fender Tone Master Twin.
 It’s light, loud, and sounds incredible.
 You can read my full review of the Tone Master Twin or Deluxe Reverb if you want a detailed deep dive.
-The main differences are the Tone Master amplifiers do one thing really well: They sound like 1 amplifier.
+The main differences are the Tone Master amplifiers do one thing really well: They sound like one amplifier.
 They don’t have any other built-in effects like the Mustang.
 The Tone Master amplifiers are aimed at long-time tube amp fans who want the same experience but with no weight or tube issues.
-The Mustang has over 100 different effects and options so you can make it sound like anything you like.
+The Mustang has over 100 different effects and options, so you can make it sound like anything you like.

 Because of this, they are aimed at two different audiences.
-If you like to use external pedals, I would go for the Tone Master series over the new Mustang GTX amplifiers.
-Both are great home/practice amplifiers but the Tone Master series is better for a gigging musician who already has a pedalboard they love.
+If you like to use external pedals, I will go for the Tone Master series over the new Mustang GTX amplifiers.
+Both are great home/practice amplifiers, but the Tone Master series is better for a gigging musician who already has a pedalboard they love.

 Fender Mustang GTX vs V2

-As I mentioned earlier this is the best Mustang since the V2.
-If you already have a tone you love saved within the Mustang V2 then there’s probably no need to upgrade.
-There’s a lot more options and tones within the Mustang GTX over the V2 so if that is something you are looking for, go for it.
-I am yet to directly compare these two amplifiers but I can tell you the GTX feels really great to play.
+As I mentioned earlier, this is the best Mustang since the V2.
+If you already have a tone, you love saved within the Mustang V2, and then there’s probably no need to upgrade.
+There are a lot more options and tones within the Mustang GTX over the V2, so if that is something you are looking for, go for it.
+I am yet to directly compare these two amplifiers, but I can tell you the GTX feels really great to play.
 I’ll do a follow-up video on YouTube regarding this comparison at some stage.
-The old V2 left the GT-100 for dead, but I don’t think it would be that different from what I am hearing with this new GTX.
+The old V2 left the GT-100 for dead, but I don’t think it would be that different from what I hear with this new GTX.

-While the V2 works great in a live mix I am yet to test this one out due to the venues in my area still being closed for health reasons as of writing this.
+While the V2 works excellent in a live mix, I am yet to test this one out due to the venues in my area still being closed for health reasons as of writing this.

 In my experience, this is the best Fender Mustang since the V2 amplifier.
-Furthermore, it offers a far better interface thanks to the Fender Tone App as well as offering some really great tones.
-I am yet to compare this directly to the V2 but it appears to have the 3D sound that was clearly lacking in the GT series of amplifiers.
+Furthermore, it offers a far better interface thanks to the Fender Tone App as well as providing some really great tones.
+I am yet to compare this directly to the V2, but it appears to have the 3D sound that was clearly lacking in the GT series of amplifiers.